Stonehenge: Stonehenge 3 II (2600 BC to 2400 BC)

 This ambitious phase has been radiocarbon dated to between 2600 and 2400 BC, slightly earlier than the Stonehenge Archer, discovered in the outer ditch of the monument in 1978, and the two sets of burials, known as the Amesbury Archer and the Boscombe Bowmen, discovered 3 mi to the west.
 Analysis of animal teeth found 2 mi away at Durrington Walls, thought by Parker Pearson to be the 'builders camp', suggests that, during some period between 2600 and 2400 BC, as many as 4,000 people gathered at the site for the mid-winter and mid-summer festivals; the evidence showed that the animals had been slaughtered around nine months or 15 months after their spring birth.
 Strontium isotope analysis of the animal teeth showed that some had been brought from as far afield as the Scottish Highlands for the celebrations.

 At about the same time, a large timber circle and a second avenue were constructed at Durrington Walls overlooking the River Avon.
-The timber circle was orientated towards the rising Sun on the midwinter solstice, opposing the solar alignments at Stonehenge.
+The timber circle was oriented towards the rising Sun on the midwinter solstice, opposing the solar alignments at Stonehenge.
 The avenue was aligned with the setting Sun on the summer solstice and led from the river to the timber circle.
 Evidence of huge fires on the banks of the Avon between the two avenues also suggests that both circles were linked.
 They were perhaps used as a procession route on the longest and shortest days of the year.
 Parker Pearson speculates that the wooden circle at Durrington Walls was the centre of a 'land of the living', whilst the stone circle represented a 'land of the dead', with the Avon serving as a journey between the two.

 Stonehenge 3 III (2400 BC to 2280 BC)

 Later in the Bronze Age, although the exact details of activities during this period are still unclear, the bluestones appear to have been re-erected.
 They were placed within the outer sarsen circle and may have been trimmed in some way.
-Like the sarsens, a few have timber-working style cuts in them suggesting that, during this phase, they may have been linked with lintels and were part of a larger structure.
+Like the sarsens, a few have timber-working-style cuts, suggesting that during this phase they may have been linked to lintels and part of a larger structure.

 Stonehenge 3 IV (2280 BC to 1930 BC)

 This phase saw further rearrangement of the bluestones.
 They were arranged in a circle between the two rings of sarsens and in an oval at the centre of the inner ring.
 Some archaeologists argue that some of these bluestones were from a second group brought from Wales.
 All the stones formed well-spaced uprights without any of the linking lintels inferred in Stonehenge 3 III.
 The Altar Stone may have been moved within the oval at this time and re-erected vertically.
-Although this would seem the most impressive phase of work, Stonehenge 3 IV was rather shabbily built compared to its immediate predecessors, as the newly re-installed bluestones were not well-founded and began to fall over.
+Although this would seem the most impressive phase of work, Stonehenge 3 IV was rather shabbily built compared to its immediate predecessors, as the newly reinstalled bluestones were not well-founded and began to fall over.
 However, only minor changes were made after this phase.